-Lisa brings years of banking experience to her position as a Loan Processor at Worthington.
+Lisa brings years of banking experience to her position in Financial Services at Worthington.
 Before Lisa started in the banking industry, she was a practicing Real Estate Agent in the Hurst, Euless, and Bedford area.
 Lisa has been married for 13 years and enjoys spending time with her husband and three teenage daughters.
 In her spare time, Lisa enjoys camping, baking, traveling, and crocheting.

 Laura Salinas brings more than 10 years of banking experience to her position with Worthington in financial services at Worthington National Bank.
 A native of Duncanville, Laura resides in Keller with her husband and two boys.
 She attended Court Reporting Institute of Dallas and Executive Secretarial School in Dallas.
 In her free time, Laura enjoys sewing, crocheting and shopping – when she's not spending time with her husband or watching her boys in athletics.

 Cheryl Douglas brings more than 25 years of banking experience to her position at Worthington National Bank.
 Cheryl is active in her community and started a non-profit organization by the name of Dougie’s Karma Beads.
 Cheryl, along with her daughter, makes bracelets and sends them free of charge to all troops throughout all branches of the military.
 Cheryl enjoys spending time outdoors, making bracelets for our troops, and spending time with friends and family.